 - Fix any leaky faucets both inside and out, and be wary of birdbaths, air conditioner condensation drip lines, saucers under potted plants, sprinkler heads, and pet water dishes - roof rats will chew through both plastic and metal pipes to get to a water source

 - Prune trees back from your home at least 4 feet

 - Keep wood at least a foot away from any wall and 18 inches above the ground

 Taking preventative measures and trying some DIY methods to get rid of roof rats might help, but they won’t eliminate the problem.
-In order to exterminate a roof rat infestation, you will need to call an experienced exterminator.
+In order to exterminate a roof rat infestation, you will need to call an experienced exterminator for rodent control.
 These pests will be crawling behind your walls, through your attic, and behind your kitchen cabinets.

 This blog was written by Ryan Michel, Owner of Defense Pest Control